Powerlearnproject/se-day1-assignment-benmarcel/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+"What is software engineering"
+"As a primary school teacher what is software engineering" "Define Software engineering to 6 years old child with Pictorial illustrations"